Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Servicio DNS dinámico gratuito para mapear direcciones IP a dominiosDesplegar

-Solución de respaldo cifrado compatible con almacenamiento en la nube y servidores remotosDesplegar
+Solución de copia de seguridad cifrada compatible con almacenamiento en la nube y servidores remotosDesplegar

 Distributed search and analytics engine built on Apache LuceneDesplegar